-Traineeships last from three to six months.
+- Traineeships last from three to six months.

-Traineeships are unpaid, however a daily allowance may be granted of €20 for non-residents (including weekends) and €15 for residents (not including weekends).
+- Traineeships are unpaid, however, a monthly allowance of €800 for non-residents and €500 for residents is granted.
 A non-resident is defined as someone living more than 50 km from the establishment.
 The non-resident allowance will also be granted to students with special needs, irrespective of their residency status.

-Trainees are responsible for finding their own accommodation.
+- Trainees are responsible for finding their own accommodation.

 Further information on ESA Trainee Programmes can be found here.